Seppli11/ZHAW-Summary/summaries/24FS/CCP2/4_5_Cloud Native Application.md

 <img src="./res/Cloud%20Native%20Application/image-20240320081336786.png" alt="image-20240320081336786" style="zoom:67%;" />

-There many different service registeries, like Netflix's Eureka, etcd or many more.
+There are many different service registries, like Netflix's Eureka, etcd or many more.
 The benefit of using a separate service registry than Kuberentes' built in registry, is that more information can be put into and read from the registry.

 #### Eureka